magmide/magmide/posts/comparisons-with-other-projects.md

 An important question to ask of any project is: "How is the project different than X?" or more probingly: "Why build this new project instead of just using X?
 Why can't X address your needs?"
 This page attempts to thorougly answer that question.

-Many comparisons with other projects aren't actually that interesting, since the projects don't even have the same goals, or the comparison project isn't "maxed out" in one of Magmide's main features [(logical/computational/expressive power)](https://github.com/blainehansen/magmide#is-this-design-too-ambitious-is-it-just-everything-and-the-kitchen-sink).
+Many comparisons with other projects aren't actually that interesting, since the projects don't even have the same goals, or the comparison project isn't "maxed out" in one of Magmide's design pillars [(logical/computational/expressive power)](https://github.com/blainehansen/magmide#design-pillars).

 Many of these projects are essentially attempts to allow users to verify code in a fully automated way.
 Although full automation is nice, I ultimately don't think it's productive to hide the underlying logical ideas from users, instead of just putting in the work to explain them properly.
 If a tool allows manual proofs alongside metaprogramming capabilities then it can still have full automation in many domains, whereas if a tool can only prove a certain subset of claims automatically then it's forever limited to that subset.

 - Rust/LLVM: Not maxed out in logical power, can't prove correctness.
-- [Liquid Haskell](https://liquid.kosmikus.org/01-intro.html): Not maxed out in logical power since, only has refinement types and not a full type theory.
+- [Liquid Haskell](https://liquid.kosmikus.org/01-intro.html): Not maxed out in logical power since it only has refinement types and not a full type theory.
 Not maxed out in computational power since Haskell doesn't easily allow bare metal operations.
 - [Ivy](http://microsoft.github.io/ivy/language.html): Only a first order logic, so not maxed out in logical power.
 However the idea of separating pure functions and imperative procedures was part of the inspiration for the Logic/Host Magmide separation.
-- [TLA+](https://en.wikipedia.org/wiki/TLA%2B): Not based on dependent type theory, so possibly capable of representing paradoxes, but regardless TLA+ could be implemented in Magmide.
+- [TLA+](https://en.wikipedia.org/wiki/TLA%2B): Not based on dependent type theory, so not maxed out in logical power.
 Not maxed out in computational power, since the language itself is only intended for specification writing rather than combined code/proofs.
 - Isabelle/HOL, ACL2, PVS, Twelf: Not maxed out in logical power, [missing either dependent types, higher order logic, or general `Prop` types](http://adam.chlipala.net/cpdt/html/Cpdt.Intro.html).
 - [Dafny](https://dafny-lang.github.io/dafny/): Not maxed out in computational power, since it only exposes a fairly high level imperative language.
 It seems like they've tried too hard to create an "easy mode" tool.
 - [Rodin tool/B-method](https://en.wikipedia.org/wiki/Rodin_tool): Only seems to be first order, so not maxed out in logical power.
 Also doesn't seem to use a bare metal language and separation logic to reason about real programs, which isn't surprising since separation logic was only recognizably invented in around 2002.